-You are sure to have had a Lego experience at some point during your childhood, or maybe even recently as an adult.
-Those small little colorful plastic bricks have helped tons of small children take those imaginative ideas from the back of their minds and manifest them onto the floors of their bedrooms.
-If you ever played with Lego bricks, you are sure to have loved them.
-But, how much do you know about your childhood bricks?
+You are almost certain to have some experience with Lego at some point during your childhood, or perhaps as a parent.
+Those small, colorful plastic bricks have helped tons of small children take their imaginative ideas and bring them to life.
+If you have ever played with Lego bricks, you are sure to have appreciated their creative uses.
+But, how much do you know about your beloved childhood bricks?

-Without giving you too long of a history lesson, the LEGO group was founded in 1932 by Ole Kirk Kristiansen.
-What started off as a humble toy company has manifested itself into one of the most famous and beloved toy manufactures in the world.
+Without giving you too lengthy a history lesson, the LEGO group was founded in 1932 by Ole Kirk Kristiansen.
+What started off as a humble toy company has today turned into one of the most famous and beloved toy manufacturers in the world.
 "Inspiring and developing the builders of tomorrow," the company has transcended toys to become the perfect tool for anyone looking to create and play.
-From grandeur monuments to your latest take on a car, there is nothing you cannot create with a couple of Legos.
+From grand monuments to your latest take on a car, there is nothing you cannot create with a set of Legos.

-If you are a Lego master or simply curious about the plastic brick, here are some facts about the beloved bricks.
+If you are a Lego fan, or simply curious about the plastic brick, here are some facts about the beloved bricks.

-Though it might seem like a silly myth, this here is fact.
-On average LEGO produces a whopping 318 million tires a year, making that approximately 870,000 mini tires a day.
+Though it might seem like a silly myth, this here is a fact.
+On average, LEGO produces a whopping 318 million plastic tires a year, making that approximately 870,000 mini-tires a day.
 The Lego company produces these tires 24 hours a day, 365 days a year.

-For those part of the Lego community interested in creating their own Lego set, if you share your idea on their page and your idea gets 10,000 likes you the company will give you the possibility of bringing it to toy shelves.
+For those part of the Lego community interested in creating their own Lego set, if you share your idea on their page and your idea gets 10,000 likes, the company will consider the possibility of bringing it to toy shelves.

-If you found a Lego piece from the 1950's still laying around it would be able to connect with a Lego from 2018.
-Lego bricks are part of a universal system, meaning no matter when they are made the pieces will always be compatible.
+If you found a Lego piece from the 1950s lying around, it would be able to connect with a Lego from 2020.
+Lego bricks are part of a universal system, meaning no matter when they are made, the pieces will always be compatible.

 A team of ambitious builders decided to build a 112-foot tower out of Lego bricks.
 The summer-long project landed them in the Guinness Book of World Records.

-Lego bricks are expensive to make.
-The number on the underside of your bricks correspond to pricing mold that was used to form the brick before it was placed in packaging.
-If there are any defects, Lego can trace the issue back to its origins
+The number on the underside of your bricks corresponds to the precise mold that was used to form the brick before it was placed in packaging.
+If there are any defects, Lego can trace the issue back to its origins.